JeffVandrewJr/flask-ezmail/README.md

 ## Creating an Email Object

-Let's say you want to load SMTP settings at app creation and never change them, just like Flask-Mail would expect:
+If you want to load SMTP settings at app creation and never change them, just like Flask-Mail would expect, you can set up Flask-EZMail like this:
 ```python3
 # app/__init__.py
 ...